-In the majority of people, TED will be mild, and this is particularly the case if there are no present symptoms of TED when the patient is diagnosed with Graves’ disease and where they are a non-smoker.
+In most people, TED will be mild, particularly if there are no present symptoms of TED when the patient is diagnosed with Graves’ disease and where they are a non-smoker.
 In such people, the chance of developing TED is less than 1 in 10.

 Thyroid Eye Disease and smoking

 Smoking is certainly linked to Thyroid Eye Disease, with the chances of developing it doubled compared to non-smokers.
 Heavy smokers are eight times more likely to develop the condition than non-smokers.

 Smoking can also make the disease more severe which means that people are less likely to respond positively to treatment programmes.
 As such, giving up smoking is essential for those with the condition – speak to your GP for help and advice on quitting.